13 Common Illnesses Kids Catch in School (And What to Do About Them)

 How is it treated?
 With a chewable pill taken once and then again in two weeks.
 Until the treatment is complete, parents will need to be extra-vigilant about making sure infected children wash their hands thoroughly (and their bedding and clothes should be frequently cleaned in hot water).
 Because the worms emerge at night to lay their eggs, good bathing in the morning is recommended to prevent spreading the eggs.
 Exposed family members should consider treatment.

 How is it prevented?
 Good, frequent hand washing, especially after a trip to the sandbox, a dig in the dirt, and before eating.

 When should I call the doctor?
 “You should make an effort to see the pinworms,” says Frankowski.
-It’s no fun, but Frankowski recommends using Scotch tape, when you tiptoe into your child’s room at night, to pick up a few to show your doctor.
-You can also look for them in stool or on toilet paper after wiping.
+It’s no fun, but Frankowski recommends using Scotch tape to pick up a few to show your doctor.
+You can also look for them in stool or on toilet paper after your child wipes.
 Then call the doc with your evidence to get the prescription treatment.